 The majority of PM{10} pollution comes from miscellaneous sources, which are mainly fugitive dust sources rather than stack emissions or combustion sources.
 Fugitive emissions are those not caught by a capture system and are often due to equipment leaks, earth moving equipment vehicles, and windblown disturbances. $PM{2.5}$, on the other hand, is typically formed in the atmosphere via gas to particle conversion and consists primarily of nitrates, sulfates, and organic carbon (black carbon from combustion can be an important primary source of particles in the $PM{2.5}$ size fraction).
-Historical trends in national PM emissions from 1990 to 2019 are shown in Figure 2.18 and Figure 2.19 for illustration purposes.
+The historical trend in national PM emissions from 1990 to 2022 is shown in Figure 2.19 for illustration purposes.

-Figure 2.18: Trends in national PM{10} emissions from 1970 to 2019.
+Figure 2.18: Trends in national PM{10} emissions from 1970 to 2022.